zhiyiYo/PyQt-Fluent-Widgets/README.md

 ## Support
 If this project helps you a lot and you want to support the development and maintenance of this project, feel free to sponsor me via [爱发电](https://afdian.net/a/zhiyiYo) or [ko-fi](https://ko-fi.com/zhiyiYo).
 Your support is highly appreciated 🥰

-## Join with Us
-You can join [PFW 小圈子](https://afdian.net/group/e61a3db8f39911ed919852540025c377) or [Discord channel](https://discord.gg/mYZME3wraK) to communicate with us.
-You can share your findings, thoughts and ideas on improving PyQt-Fluent-Widgets 🚀

 ## See Also
 Here are some projects that use PyQt-Fluent-Widgets:
 * [**zhiyiYo/Groove**: A cross-platform music player based on PyQt5](https://github.com/zhiyiYo/Groove)